-Moodle does not come with a preset option for student journals, but you can set one up using a forum to create either a private journal where only instructors can read student posts, or blog-like individual journals that everyone on the course can read.
-See Create Student Journals in Moodle.
+Moodle does not come with a preset option for student journals, but you can set one up using a forum to create either a private journal where only instructors can read student posts, or blog-like individual journals that everyone in the course can read.
+See Set Up Student Journals in Moodle.

-- In the menu bar at the top of your course page, click Turn editing on (top right).
+- In the menu bar at the top of your course page, click Turn editing on (green pencil icon , top right).
 Editing icons and links will appear.

-- Locate the course Section where you will add the forum.
+- Locate the course Section where you plan to add the forum.
 (If the section is collapsed, click the arrow icon above the Section name to expand the section.)

 - At the bottom-right of the section, click + Add an activity or resource.
 The Activity chooser will open.

 - In the Activity chooser, select Forum and then click Add.
 The Adding a new Forum page will open.

-- Configure settings for the forum.
+- On the Forum page, configure settings for the forum.
 For more information on these options, see Configure Forum Options (below).

 - Click Save and return to course.

 When you add a Forum activity to a Moodle course, you can choose from a number of settings.
-The first setting is required; all the remaining settings are optional.
 Click particular headings to view those settings, or Expand all (top right) to view all settings.
 This section describes each setting.

 - Forum name (required)

 This name displays as a link to the forum on your course page.
 Use something unique that clearly identifies this forum from other course activities.
 We also recommend keeping the name short.

-We strongly recommend you use this space to explain the purpose of the forum to your students.
+We strongly recommend that you use this space to explain the purpose of the forum to your students.
 For example, you might describe how often students should post, how many posts and replies they should make, and/or the expectations about post content.
 The Description will be visible to students when they click the forum link.